Estimated reading time: 3 minutes

 How Does It Work?

-First, the contractor requests a Performance Guarantee from their bank or insurer.
+First, the contractor requests a Performance Bond Insurance from their insurer.

 Then, the issuer reviews the contract terms and project details.
 After approval, the guarantee letter goes to the project owner.
 The amount usually equals 5-10% of the contract value.